inact1v1ty/Compute-shader-particles/README.md

 # Compute shader particles
 Using Unity's compute shaders to have fun with particles

-NVIDIA GeForce GTX 770 holds 8 million particles with 40+ FPS, but I reduces them to 1 million for video.
+NVIDIA GeForce GTX 770 holds 8 million particles with 40+ FPS, but I reduced them to 1 million for video.

 [Watch the video!](https://youtu.be/gSCUlu6yTlQ)